Lab 1 In-Class: Introduction to Java

 statement that invokes the println method.
 It must use the +

-operator both to do arithmetic and string concatenation.
-Print out
+operator both to do arithmetic (add 10 and 13) and string concatenation.

 TURN IN the following: